 Are you ready to conquer the world of pie and learn how to bake a pie from scratch?
 This article is a serious deep dive into everything you need to know about baking pies!

-Have you heard it’s harder than the other desserts?
+Have you heard that pie is harder to make than the other desserts?

 While it’s true people are intimidated by pie, I don’t understand the fear.
 Pie has been made for centuries with fewer resources and less worry about perfection.
-(Thanks Perfect-a-Gram!)
+(Thanks social media!)

 If you think it’s going to be hard, let me begin with this quote: